eliteweblabs/capco/markdowns/CHAT_SETUP.md

 ## Overview

-This guide will help you set up the real-time team chat functionality for CAPCo Fire Protection Systems.
+This guide will help you set up the real-time team chat functionality for CAPCO Design Group Systems.
 The chat is a floating widget that appears in the bottom-left corner for Admin/Staff users only.

 ## ✨ Features